A Double Machine Learning Approach to Combining Experimental and Observational Data: Conclusion

-In this paper, we have introduced methods for taking advantage of both experimental and observational data at the same time to allow analysts to detect and correct violations of such assumptions.
-To detect the violations of ignorability in observational data or external validity in experimental data, we have proposed a statistical quantity that summarizes the extent of violations of ignorability, together with a semiparametrically efficient estimator and hypothesis test for this quantity.
-To remedy the lack of conditional ignorability in observational data, we have proposed a doubly robust estimator of treatment effects that simultaneously makes use of both the observational as well as experimental data.
-Under externally valid experimental data, our estimator is unbiased, asymptotically consistent, and semiparametrically efficient.
-Our methods take advantage of modern nonparametric tools for outcome estimation and therefore can achieve an excellent degree of accuracy as shown by the synthetic data experiments.
+Under externally valid experimental data, our estimator is unbiased and consistent.
+Our methods take advantage of modern machine learning tools for outcome estimation and therefore can achieve an excellent degree of accuracy as shown by the synthetic data experiments.
 We have shown how our proposed tools can be applied to real-world data by re-analyzing the STAR project, and showing that observational samples are likely biased.
 We also demonstrate the performance of our approach by reanalyzing the CASS study, showing that the observational sample in this study likely satisfies conditional ignorability (see Appendix~\ref{sec:cass}), and the Lalonde study data where the units in the experimental and observational studies are not exchangeable, in general (see Appendix~\ref{sec:lalonde}).

 Natural extensions of our methods include the formulation of alternative test statistics and quantities of interest that describe violations of ignorability, as well as considering methods to assess potential violations of other causal assumptions, such as SUTVA.
 Ultimately, the methods we have proposed are aimed at strengthening the trustworthiness and reliability of causal inference, as well as enabling analysts to take advantage of all the possible data sources they have access to.